andy-sweet/napari/docs/howtos/layers/points.md

 points whose properties you want to change, otherwise you will just be initializing the property for the next point you add.

-## Setting point edge and face color with properties
+## Setting point edge and face color with features

-Point edge and face colors can be set as a function of a property in `Points.properties`.
-There are two ways that the values in properties can be mapped to colors: (1) color cycles and (2) colormaps.
+Point edge and face colors can be set as a function of a feature in `Points.features`.
+There are two ways that the values in feature can be mapped to colors: (1) color cycles and (2) colormaps.

-Color cycles are sets of colors that are mapped to categorical properties.
-The colors are repeated if the number of unique property values is greater than the number of colors in the color cycle.
+Color cycles are sets of colors that are mapped to categorical features.
+The colors are repeated if the number of unique feature values is greater than the number of colors in the color cycle.

-Colormaps are a continuum of colors that are mapped to a continuous property value.
+Colormaps are a continuum of colors that are mapped to a continuous feature value.
 The available colormaps are listed below (colormaps are from [vispy](https://vispy.org/api/vispy.color.colormap.html#vispy.color.colormap.Colormap)).
 For some guidance on choosing colormaps, see the [matplotlib colormap